 Red Wings for Red Kettles

 Since 2005, the Wings have partnered with The Salvation Army for its annual Red Kettle Campaign, which provides the non-profit organization with its largest source of funding each year.
-In fact, the 2013 Metro Detroit Red Kettle Campaign raised a record $8.87 million with Wings GM Ken Holland as the campaign’s honorary chairman for the eighth straight year.
+In fact, the 2014 Metro Detroit Red Kettle Campaign raised nearly $9 million with Wings GM Ken Holland as the campaign’s honorary chairman for the ninth straight year.

 The Wings host in-game collections at select home games as well as participate in the annual player/management bell ringing competition each holiday season.
 The competition consists of players and management facing off at various locations to see who can raise the largest sum of donations in two hours.
 On Dec.
-13, 2013, the four duos of players and management raised more than $12,000, with head coach Mike Babcock and general manager Ken Holland winning the competition for the seventh time in eight years by collecting nearly $7,000 in two hours.
+5, 2014, the four duos of players and management raised more than $18,100, with head coach Mike Babcock and general manager Ken Holland winning the competition for the eighth time in nine years by collecting nearly $9,000 in two hours.

-You can learn more about the Red Wings partnership with The Salvation Army by clicking here.
+You can learn more about the Red Wings partnership with The Salvation Army here.